The information in this article appliesto:

 To make copies of the bench

-- In the 2D floor plan view, we can use the Select Objects tool to select the bench, and then click on the Copy edit tool.
+- In a floor plan view, use the Select Objects tool to select the bench, then click on the Copy/Paste edit tool.

-In the example picture, you see the benches at different levels.
+In the featured picture at the top of this article, you see the benches at different levels.
 We do this by changing the heights.

 To change the height of the benches

-- We will select the first bench and click on the Open Object edit button to display the Furniture Specification dialog box.
+- Select the first bench using the Select Objects tool, then click on the Open Object edit button to display the Furniture Specification dialog box.

 - Repeat this process on the remaining two benches that make up the back row.